HarvestersCrew/CorpusHarvester/README.md

     <img src="img/moissonneuse.png"/>
 </p>

-The CorpusHarvester is a tool suite used to easily and quickly retrieve and create corpus of data from different websites.
+CorpusHarvester is a tool suite used to easily and quickly retrieve and create corpus of data from different websites.
 It can download from many default and user-described public APIs (Twitter, Flickr...) and export them as an archive.
 It can be used as a CLI tool to automate process, or as a web app for a more intuitive usage.

 Currently, it is composed of four modules:
 - Engine: C++, it is the core of the application which does the heavy lifting.